webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Works-the-Back-Alleys.md

 ---
 aliases:
-  - Works the Back Alleys
+- "Works the Back Alleys"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Movement-Expertise
-title: Works the Back Alleys
-collection: Foci
-kind: Compendium
 ---

 ## Works the Back Alleys
 You make your way unseen, stealing from the wealthy to achieve your ends.